-The course is designed to challenge you and to get you to step out of your comfort zone - so we will encourage you to take part in as many of the activities as possible.
-However, we wont make you do anything that you don’t want to – so if you really dont want to take part in an activity, then we won’t make you.
+The course is designed to challenge you and to get you to step out of your comfort zone.
+We will encourage you to take part in as many of the activities as possible.
+However, we won’t make you do anything that you don’t want to – so if you really don’t want to take part in an activity, then we won’t make you.

-Attend for the whole course, graduate and have fun – that’s all that we ask of you!
+Attend the whole course, graduate and have fun – that’s all that we ask of you!

 Who can sign up to NCS?

-All young people aged between 16 and 17 in Bournemouth and Poole can sign up to BCHA’s NCS programme – just as long as you will not turn 18 during the course.
+All young people aged between 15 and 17 in Bournemouth, Poole, Christchurch and Ferndown can sign up to BCHA’s NCS programme – just as long as you will not turn 18 during the course.
 Click here to download an application form.

 How do I sign up?